reach-sh/reach-lang/docs/dev/src/reach/errors/index.md

 ## {#RE0016} RE0016

-This error indicates that the arguments passed to `{!reach} Reach.App` are incorrect.
+This error indicates that the arguments passed to `{!rsh} Reach.App` are incorrect.
-`{!reach} Reach.App` accepts a single thunk as its argument.
+`{!rsh} Reach.App` accepts a single thunk as its argument.

-For example, the code below erroneously declares a `{!reach} Reach.App` without too many arguments:
+For example, the code below erroneously declares a `{!rsh} Reach.App` without too many arguments:

 ```reach